-Welcome to First Parish Music Community!
+Welcome to the First Parish Music Community!

 Congregational singing at First Parish helps us bond together in fellowship each week.
 In addition to our traditional hymnal, First Parish has compiled our own Singing Towards Justice!
 Songbook, which champions racial and social justice equality.